 The chemistry of a powder is paramount since it defines the alloy.
 The analysis is specified with a range for each element.
 There are major, minor and trace elements for most alloys.
 For example, 316L stainless steel has Cr, Ni, Mo as major elements, Si and Mn as minor elements, and C, P, S, N and O as trace elements.
 The balance is Fe.

 Major elements determine the alloy properties.
 It should be noted that elements interact and must be kept in proportion for some alloys.
 For example, if Cr and Mo are at the upper limits and Ni on the low side in 316L, the alloy will start to have a ferritic phase and become magnetic.
-Minor elements also impact an alloy’s phases and can have negative effects on weldability and sinterability in AM.
+Minor elements also impact an alloy’s phases and can have negative effects on weldability and sinterability in Additive Manufacturing.

 Trace elements usually only have maximum limits.
 They can also have a dramatic effect on properties such as crack sensitivity and impact toughness.
 ‘Balance’ is the term given on some alloys to account for what is left in the analysis.
 Since 316L is a steel, the balance is Fe.
 This is a convenient way to allow for variations in chemistry.
 The balance is used instead of a number, since summing up elements would not yield exactly 100% due to variations in analytical methods (Table 2).